Pop Culture Trivia Quiz: 1962

 $0.31 per gallon

-40. What was the topic of Andy Warhol’s earliest silkscreen paintings?
+40. What was the topic of Andy Warhol’s earliest but popular silkscreen paintings?

-41. This very popular show became the number one sitcom within 3 weeks of its debut in 1962.
+41. This very popular show became the number-one sitcom within three weeks of its debut in 1962.
 Name that comedy.

 The Beverly Hillbillies

-42. Name the two Major League Baseball expansion teams that started playing in the 1962 season.
+42. Name the two Major League Baseball expansion teams that started playing in 1962.

 Houston Colt .45s (Astros) and the New York Mets.

-43. Originally a serialization in The New Yorker, this book is often credited for the rise to the modern environmentalist movement.
+43. Originally a serialization in The New Yorker, this book is often credited for the rise of the modern environmentalist movement.

 Silent Spring by Rachel Carson